setstats

 www.twitter.com/CaptainPixel

-I want to thank Shane for an amazing in-depth interview.
-Thanks Shane, looking forward to more of your work.
+I want to thank Shane for the interview.
+Looking forward to more of your work.

 Here some more of his work and make sure to head over to www.petersonstudios.net for more.